Chinese Factory That Makes Ivanka’s Shoes Is Seeking Out Even Cheaper Labor

 Huajian is currently building a complex of factories and offices on the outskirts of Ethiopia’s capitol, Addis Ababa.
 According to the Times, the African outpost already employs 5,000 workers — all because Chinese workers have begun to complain about low wages and long hours.

-Numerous workers interviewed by the Times outside Huajian’s complex complained about 14-hour workdays, which included unpaid breaks for lunch and dinner, and one employee’s schedule for December showed the factory required “60 hours and 10 minutes of paid work per week” (the legal limit is 44 hours, with an overtime limit of 36 hours per month).
+Numerous workers interviewed by the Times outside Huajian’s complex complained about 14-hour workdays, which included unpaid breaks for lunch and dinner, and one employee’s schedule for December showed the factory required “60 hours and ten minutes of paid work per week” (the legal limit is 44 hours, with an overtime limit of 36 hours per month).

 The factory produces 8 million pairs of shoes annually; of those, 100,000 to 200,000 are Ivanka Trump.
 When asked by the Times for a comment about Huajian’s labor conditions, the Ivanka Trump brand declined.